-The USF School of Art & Art History requires undergraduate students to fulfill complete an Extended Study course.
-An opportunity to gain meaningful experiences beyond your traditional coursework, the course allows students to attain real-world experiences that our students attain through Extended Study add breadth and depth to their education.
+The USF School of Art & Art History requires undergraduate students to complete an Extended Study course.
+An opportunity to gain meaningful experiences beyond traditional coursework, students are able to attain real-world experiences that add breadth and depth to their education.

-The requirement may be satisfied with an approved internship, study abroad, community engagement project, a specialized research project, courses in Art & Health or Arts Administration, or an art education mentoring project.
-Students can also make a proposal to the school’s academic advisor.
+The requirement may be satisfied with an approved internship, study abroad, community engagement project, or a specialized research project.
+Students can also make a proposal to the school’s internship coordinator.

-- Locate an art-related opportunity that is appealing to you.
+Locate an art-related opportunity that is appealing to you.
 Each credit is equal to 30 hours of work over the course of a semester.
-For a two-credit Extended Study, you will need to intern for 60 hours.
-If you need help locating opportunities, please contact the school’s academic advisor Rachel Lynch.
+For the three (3) credit Extended Study, you will need to intern for 90 hours.
+If you need help locating opportunities, please contact the school’s Internship Coordinator, Jennifer Miller.

-- Once you identify an internship, fill out the Extended Studies form, which can also be obtained in the Advising Office.
+- Once you identify an internship, fill out the Internship form, which can also be obtained in the Advising Office (FAH 120).
+Obtain a statement from the internship supervisor verifying the internship has been established.

-- If approved, Professor Miller will send your completed paperwork to the academic advisor, who will then register you for the course.
+- If approved, Julie Herrin will send your completed paperwork to the academic advisor, who will then register you for the course.
 The course will be under the prefix ART 4940, but you will not be meeting at the times posted on the Course Scheduler.
 It is essentially a placeholder so you can receive credit for your experience.

-- At the end of the semester, the school will contact the coordinator of your internship for an evaluation of your performance before you are assigned a grade.
-If you encounter any problems or issues at your internship place, immediately contact the school’s academic advisor for assistance.
+- At the end of the semester, the school will contact the supervisor of your internship for an evaluation of your performance before you are assigned a grade.
+If you encounter any problems or issues at your internship site, immediately contact the school’s academic advisor for assistance.

 Internship and Extended Study Examples